 Like other parks, visitors can choose to come here to enjoy solitary activities like reading or fishing, or join a guided walk for $4 per person (minimum 10 people in the group).
 The park is accessible all day long, but lights will only be on from 7 am to 7 pm.

 It is a little difficult to be reached by public transport.
 The closest MRT stations are either Caldecott or Marymount (of Circle Line).
 Buses that come close are but 52, 74, 93, 157, 162, 852, and 855.
 They, however, don't come close to the lake, the main destination of the park.
 Visitors must spend some time walking from MRT/bus station.
 It is highly recommended to have your own transport if you want a sweat-less experience to reach the park.

 8. Jurong East Swimming Complex

 This isn't your ordinary swimming pool.
 Jurong East Sports Complex is one of the largest of its kind in Singapore.
 Other than offering the usual competitive pool, it also has a lazy river pool, wave pool with storm effects, and long water slides among a lot of other facilities.
 The best thing of all, visitors can enjoy all this with only $1.50 during weekdays or $2 during weekends!

 It opens from 8.00 am to 9.30 pm (Tuesdays to Sundays & Public Holidays), Closed on Mondays.
 Probably the only bad thing about the pool is that it's located in Jurong East, quite a bit of walk away from Chinese Garden MRT.

 For more pictures and details on the swimming pool, have a look at my blog.

 Not so far from Bugis Street is an area called Sungei Road, which mean the River Road in Malay.
 It is the largest and oldest flea market in Singapore.
-However, the place is temporarily closed as there is construction going around in the area.
+However, the place has turned smaller as there is construction going around in the area.
 There is no word yet when is the place going to be reopened to the original size, or whether it will be reopened at all.